 Emotional support for LGBT+ young people

-• Counselling for young people is available through Mindworks Surrey, private therapists and charities across Surrey.
+- Counselling for young people is available through Mindworks Surrey, private therapists and charities across Surrey.
 It can be helpful for young people to talk to someone outside of their family about things they are struggling with.
-If you need help finding local support, please use the FIS directory or contact us.
+If you need help finding local support, please use the Family Information Service Directory or contact us.

-• CYP Havens are in Guildford, Epsom, Staines and Redhill.
-CYP Haven is for young people aged 10-18 where they can talk about worries and mental health in a confidential, friendly and supportive environment.
+- CYP Havens are in Guildford, Epsom, Staines and Redhill.
+CYP Haven is for young people aged 10 to 18 where they can talk about worries and mental health in a confidential, friendly and supportive environment.

-• Eikon offer 8-10 LGBTQ+ focused emotional wellbeing sessions with one of their LGBTQ+ Practitioners.
-These 1:1 support sessions provide a confidential and supportive environment for young people to discuss emotions and experiences related to being part of the LGBTQ+ community.
+- Eikon offer 8 to 10 LGBTQ+ focused emotional wellbeing sessions with one of their LGBTQ+ Practitioners.
+These one-to-one support sessions provide a confidential and supportive environment for young people to discuss emotions and experiences related to being part of the LGBTQ+ community.
 Topics include coming out, understanding and exploring identity, addressing gender dysphoria.
 These sessions aim to offer personalised support, guidance, and resources to help young people navigate these aspects of their lives.
 Sessions can be conducted online or in person at the Eikon therapy rooms in West Byfleet.
-They are available for young people aged 13-17, or 18-25 with SEND.
+They are available for young people aged 13 to 17, or 18 to 25 with SEND.
 Referrals can be made by the young person (if aged 13+), a parent or carer, or a professional such as a teacher.

 Information for LGBT+ young people